 Use only fabric softeners specifically labeled as not being harmful to the dryer.
+A fabric softener dispenser has been provided behind the control panel on the left side.

 - For best results, put a sheet of fabric softener on top of the load before starting the dryer. - Do not add the fabric softener sheet after the cycle has started.
 Instant heat may cause the fabric softener to spot fabrics.